miku86/javascript-beginners/script.md

   // it should have a method to Update a todo
   // it should have a method to Delete a todo

-- READ:
+- READ: object method readTodos()
-- CREATE:
+- CREATE: object method createTodo()
-- UPDATE:
+- UPDATE: object method updateTodo()
-- DELETE:
+- DELETE: object method deleteTodo()